 We’re tucked into a cozy canyon community about 30 minutes up the freeway from downtown L.A , the beach or Hollywood!

 That’s a great question because there are so many choices.
 First off, you should know that our doors are always open.
 Drop in whenever you want.
-Mondays, Wednesdays, and Fridays are great because that’s when we hold chapel services, but you can catch our heart for the Lord any day of the week.
-If you’re up for a more formal tour, we hold College View Weekends twice a year.
-You can also schedule a private tour with a few mouse clicks.
+Mondays, Wednesdays, and Fridays are great because that’s when we hold chapel services, but you can experience our heart for the Lord any day of the week.
+If you’re up for a more structured event, we hold College View Weekends twice a year.
+You can also schedule a personalized tour with a few mouse clicks.

-The important thing to know here is that a TMC education is a LOT more affordable than you think.
+The important thing to know here is that a TMU education is a LOT more affordable than you think.
 We offer federal, state, institutional aid in the form of grants, loans, need based and merit based scholarships, and work study programs.
-Most of our students (89% at last count) receive some form of financial – why not you?
-Just make sure to get your application in early and to submit your fafsa!
+Most of our students (93% at last count) receive some form of financial – why not you?
+The average TMU student receives over $20,000 in financial aid each year.
+Just make sure to get your application in early and to submit your FAFSA!

 Great question!
-Seeing how everyone’s financial situation is different, we recommend using our Net Price Calculator.
-To access our Net Price Calculator, click here.
+Seeing how everyone’s financial situation is different, we recommend using our Total Price Calculator.
+To access our Total Price Calculator, click here.

 This answer surprises people because they think we only offer Bible classes.
 The truth is we are a liberal arts college built on a biblical foundation, and that means variety.
-We offer 13 majors and 58 areas of study.
+We offer 13 majors and over 55 areas of study.

 Hmmm … that’s a tough question.
 We think all of our majors are great.
-But if we must rank them, our most attended are: Bible, Business, Music, Communication, Biology, and Liberal Studies.
+But if we must rank them, our most attended are: Business, Biology, Communication, Bible, and Music.

 We get this one a lot.
-The answer depends on a few factors: Namely, where are the credits coming from (the college must be accredited) and what kind of grades did you earn (nothing worse than a C is accepted).
-And yes, we do accept AP/CLEP credits … up to 18 semester units worth.
+The answer depends on a few factors: Namely, where are the credits coming from (the college must be accredited) and what kind of grades did you earn (nothing below a C is accepted).
+And yes, we do accept CLEP, AP, and IB credits.
 Check out our articulation agreements with CA schools at www.masters.edu/articulation

-The magic number here is 24 semester units (36 quarter units).
+The magic number here is 24 semester units (36 quarter units), and those need to be credits that you completed after high school graduation.
 But don’t sweat it.
-If you have less than 24 units, we’ll just go off your High School transcript and test scores.
+If you have less than 24 units, we’ll just go off your high school transcript and test scores.

 We love this question because it highlights one of our best features: personal attention.
 Our lower division classes range from 30-40 students, and our upper division classes are limited to about 8-15.
 Some Bible classes are bigger (close to 100 students), but over the past four years, our average class size is 20-25 students.
 That’s a great environment in which too engage your professors – and for them to engage you!